NativeScript/firebase/packages/firebase-firestore/README.md

 unsubscriber();
 ```

-## Snapshots
+## Firestore snapshots

 Once a query has returned a result, Firestore returns either a [QuerySnapshot]() (for collection queries) or a [DocumentSnapshot]() (for document queries).
-These snapshots provide the ability to view the data, view query metadata (such as whether the data was from local cache), whether the document exists or not and more.
+These snapshots provide the ability to view the data, view query metadata (such as whether the data was from a local cache), whether the document exists or not and more.

-### QuerySnapshot
+#### QuerySnapshot

 A QuerySnapshot returned from a collection query allows you to inspect the collection, such as how many documents exist within it, access to the documents within the collection, any changes since the last query and more.

-To access the documents within a QuerySnapshot, call the forEach method:
+To access the documents within a QuerySnapshot, call the [forEach]() method:

 ```ts
 import { firebase } from '@nativescript/firebase-core';